 Georgia has nearly eighty miles of the AT running from Springer Mountain on the Fannin-Gilmer line to Bly Gap, where the trail enters North Carolina.
 Some excellent backpacking adventures await those who decide to hike the Georgia portion of this National Scenic Trail.

 Access to the starting point of the Appalachian Trail is in southern Fannin County at Springer Mountain.
 From Blue Ridge, take Aska Road 13.5 miles until it deadends into Newport Road.
 Turn right on Newport Road, go 4.5 miles until it dead ends into Doublehead Gap.
 Turn right on Doublehead Gap and go 2 miles to FS Road 42 (on the left).
 Turn left and go approximately 6.5 to 7 miles to the parking area on your left.
-A short hike from the parking lot leads to the summit.
+A short hike from the parking lot (across the street) leads to the summit.

 Long Creek Falls

 Access the trail to Long Creek Falls across the road from the parking area at Three Forks.
 There is a gradual hike alongside Long Creek, with three short ascents before reaching the blue blazed side trail to the falls at 1.1 miles.

 There are three day-use parking areas covering the Fannin County section of the Appalachian Trail, two on FS 42 (Springer Mountain and Hightower Gap) and on FS 58 at Three Forks.